Kumiko Okae: Career

 Okae began her professional acting career in 1975.
 She appeared in numerous television roles and variety shows from the 1970s to the 2010s.
 In 1982, she released the album Yes, I Feel on the Casablanca label.
-She acted in television dramas, and hosted entertainment and variety shows, such as Renso Game on NHK.
+She acted in television dramas, and hosted entertainment and variety shows, such as Rensō Game on NHK.
 Okae hosted the morning show, Hanamaru Market, on Tokyo Broadcasting System Television from 1996 until 2014.

 Personal life

-Okae married actor Baku Ohwada in 1983.
-They had a daughter, Miho Ohwada.
+Okae married actor Baku Ohwada in 1983, who she had met while they were both regular panelists on Rensō Game.
+They had a daughter, actress Miho Ohwada.

 Death

 Okae underwent surgery for early stage breast cancer in late 2019.
 She was then treated with Radiation therapy from January to mid-February 2020, which further weakened her immune system.
 On 3 April 2020, Okae developed a fever and her health began to deteriorate.
 She was admitted to a Tokyo hospital on 6 April, placed on a ventilator and later diagnosed with COVID-19 during the COVID-19 pandemic in Japan.
 Okae died from pneumonia in the Tokyo hospital on April 23, 2020, at the age of 63.
-She is survived by her husband and daughter.
+Okae's death, along with the death of comedian Ken Shimura six days later, were amongst the first prolific celebrity deaths related to COVID-19 in Japan.